 Wachi Bandara is DRW’s Head of Artificial Intelligence (AI).
 He has spent his career solving problems at the intersection of trading, machine learning and data science.
 A successful founder with several exits, he’s built and led multi-disciplinary teams working towards solving problems with significant real-world implications.
-In this discussion, he talks about how markets have used AI and ML for decades, how it makes markets more efficient and why DRW is an attracting top AI talent.
+In this discussion, he talks about how markets have used AI and ML for decades, how it makes markets more efficient and why DRW is attracting top AI talent.

 My background is in math and computer science.
 I started my career doing extensive research on image processing and computer vision algorithms.
 During that process, I discovered trading and finance.
 After grad school, I went to work for Mellon Capital focused on yield curve arbitrage and equity risk for the firm’s global macro fund.